Saravjeet0806/Kubernetes_examples/Cluster_maintenance/os_upgrades.md

 1. Firstly upgrade the master node, upgrade kubeadm and kubelet.
 Restart kubelet service.
 2. Upgrade the worker node.
 Move the workload to other nodes using kubectl drain node1 and upgrade node1 , kubectl uncordon node1 to uncordon it.
 3. Similarly upgrade all the nodes

+–cacert               verify certificates of TLS-enabled secure servers using this CA bundle

+–cert                  identify secure client using this TLS certificate file

+–endpoints=[127.0.0.1:2379] This is the default as ETCD is running on master node and exposed on localhost 2379.

+–key                 identify secure client using this TLS key file